April 16, 2021

 A coworker sent me a link a few weeks back to a great comedy skit about “the cloud”.
 It is hilarious, but as I watched it, I thought two things:

 - Before I came to work at Datto, I had never really thought deeply about what “the cloud” is.
 Surely this understanding is the foundation of buying into the move to the cloud that has exponential adoption these days.

-- When I ask my family or friends who do not work in the technology industry, “what do you think the cloud is?” the answers I get are nearly as amusing as the skit but are equally as scary.
+- When I ask my family or friends who do not work in the technology industry, “what do you think the cloud is?” the answers I get are nearly as amusing as Kitty’s but are equally as scary.

 This isn’t a blog post to teach you what the cloud is.
 As a managed service provider (MSP), you know and understand the cloud better than most.
 You’re also well versed as to why the shift to the cloud is happening in the first place.

 This is a blog about the benefits of helping your small and medium business (SMB) clients understand the cloud.